-The Hope Center for College, Community, and Justice is redefining what it means to be a student-ready college with a national movement centering #RealCollege students’ basic needs.
-We believe that students are humans first.
-Their basic needs for food, affordable housing, transportation, and childcare, and their mental health are central conditions for learning.
+The Hope Center for College, Community, and Justice is an action research center redefining what it means to be a student-ready college with a national movement centering #RealCollege students’ basic needs.
+We believe that students are humans first and that their basic needs are central conditions for learning.
+Basic needs security requires support from an ecosystem establishing equitable, reliable, and consistent access to:

-Our projects have a three-part life cycle.
+Our work is guided by five pillars: action research, institutional transformation, policy and advocacy, communications, and sustainability.
+Correspondingly, our projects have a three-part life cycle.
 First, using rigorous research, we develop and evaluate creative approaches to solving challenges of practice, policy, and public perception.
 Second, our scientists work closely with thinkers and doers to ensure that effective implementations are enacted and scaled.
 Third, we spur systemic change by igniting a fire to engage others in taking advantage of what we have learned.
 Maximum impact is our ultimate goal.

 Founded in 2013 with a gift from the Great Lakes Higher Education Guaranty Corporation, we began as the Wisconsin HOPE Lab.
 At the time of our launch, the higher education community had begun talking about challenges affecting college access and degree completion, particularly racial disparities.
 Still, discussions of college costs were limited to rising tuition, conversations about students’ challenges in college centered on remedial education, and institutional practices remained unevaluated.